Estimating Joint Interventional Distributions from Marginal Interventional Data: Introduction

 \section{Introduction}

-A randomised controlled trial (RCT) is a well-established method for finding causal relationships, and their respective strengths, among a set of variables.
-It is used in various disciplines from medicine to agriculture.
-RCTs provide a way to understand the causal effect of a treatment (\textit{e.g.,} a new drug) on the respective quantity of interest such as vital organ activity.

-However, RCTs can become costly if the effect of the treatment should be investigated in conjunction with other treatments, for example, to find out how a new drug interacts with other drugs or medical treatments, as the number of combinations to test grows exponentially.
-Further, if we are not just interested in the average effect of the treatment, but rather want to know its impact under certain combinations of conditions (\textit{e.g.,} medical pre-conditions or risk factors), this knowledge needs to be recorded during the RCT.
-However, when performing an RCT, it is challenging to consider all factors that might be relevant to the treatment.
-Instead, there are often several studies investigating different aspects or subsets of treatments and conditions of interest.
-Hence, we usually do not have access to the full conditional distribution of the target.
-Similarly, the joint interventional distribution of multiple treatments is usually not available.
-This lack of combined information also makes it difficult to identify whether a treatment or condition has a direct causal effect on the target variable, or just a mediated influence through a different cause.
+Randomised Controlled Trials (RCTs) are the standard method for identifying the causal effect of a treatment on a target variable.
+However, their utility is often constrained by cost when studying complex interventions.
+Determining how a new drug, for instance, interacts with existing medications or medical procedures requires testing a number of combinations that grows exponentially.
+Furthermore, research goals frequently extend beyond the average treatment effect to understanding its impact under specific combinations of conditions (\textit{e.g.}, medical pre-conditions or risk factors).
+While this conditional knowledge is crucial and must be recorded during the trial, designing an RCT capable of considering all potentially relevant factors proves challenging.
+This difficulty often leads to research where multiple independent studies investigate different aspects or subsets of treatments and conditions.
+Consequently, researchers rarely have access to the full conditional distribution of the target variable or the joint interventional distribution of multiple treatments.
+This fundamental lack of joint data complicates the identification of whether a treatment or condition has a direct causal effect or merely an indirect influence through another factor.

-As a real-world example, consider the problem of finding the effect of different fertilisers and planting methods on a particular crop yield \citep{hindersah2022rice}.
-As the number of fertilisers and planting methods grow, the experimental design becomes too costly due to combinatorial explosion.
+As another real-world example beyond the medical domain, consider the problem of finding the effect of different fertilisers and planting methods on a particular crop yield \citep{hindersah2022rice}.
+As the number of fertilisers and planting methods increases, the experimental design becomes prohibitively expensive due to combinatorial explosion.
 Nevertheless, a researcher interested in the combined effect might have observational data and data from single experiments, such as nitrogen \citep{qiu2022effect} or potassium \citep{wihardjaka2022effect} fertilisers on crop yield.
-We tackle the problem of combining experimental and observational data to infer joint interventional distributions.
+To address this challenge, we propose a method for combining experimental and observational data to infer joint interventional distributions.